 When you are approaching a new task at home and even after a few trials, it is not working out for you, how do you feel about the prospect of having to ask for help from your partner?
 Or how do you feel when you do not know something and your partner may not more about this particular matter, how do you feel about asking them for their view and/or suggestions?
 Are you feeling shame, anxiety or perhaps you make up a story in your head that it is not important anyway and you will just leave it?
 Perhaps the prospect of asking another person fills you with dread?
 What about when you are in a conversation with your partner, are you often saying: “yeah, yeah, yeah….” and deep down you feel resistant to consider and take in what your partner is saying.

-Recently I read a parenting book by Philippa Perry “The Book You Wish Your Parents Had Read (and Your Children Will Be Glad That You Did)” where she talked about this idea of fear of being influenced by other (one’s child or children in this case), fear of engaging in a true conversation which is an exchange or ideas, or also called as “diaphobia”.
+Recently I read a parenting book by Philippa Perry “The Book You Wish Your Parents Had Read (and Your Children Will Be Glad That You Did)” where she talked about this idea of fear of being influenced by other (one’s child or children in this case), fear of engaging in a true conversation which is an exchange or ideas or also called as “diaphobia”.
 I started to think about how this fear manifests in adult romantic and other relationships.
-In this post I wanted to look at how this pattern might impact adult relationships and what might be some reasons that you have developed this fear and the accompanying behaviour patterns, underlying beliefs about yourself and others and how to start letting your partner more into your world.
+In this post, I wanted to look at how this pattern might impact adult relationships and what might be some reasons that you have developed this fear and the accompanying behaviour patterns, underlying beliefs about yourself and others and how to start letting your partner more into your world.
+If you are interested in assessing whether your relationship is “good enough” I have developed a Relationship checklist, which you can access here.

 What does the fear of being influenced look like in a couple relationship?